More than a Mood

-More Than a Mood is an album by saxophonist Stanley Turrentine recorded in 1992 and released by the MusicMasters label.
+More than a Mood is an album by American jazz saxophonist Stanley Turrentine, released in 1992 on MusicMasters Records.
+This album peaked at No. 8 on the US Billboard Top Jazz Albums chart.

 Reception

 AllMusic reviewer Scott Yanow stated "Turrentine is in top form on a variety of standards ...
 A fine session".

-The Sun-Sentinel's Matt Schudel wrote "The album never lags -- it is both hot and cool, smooth and spirited, all the way through".
+The Sun-Sentinel's Matt Schudel wrote, "The album never lags—it is both hot and cool, smooth and spirited, all the way through".